breiti78/craftbeerpiLCD/README.md

 > Changing a LCD_xxxx parameter in the parameters menue or any
 > file in LCDDisplay folder always requires a reboot.
 > A new fermenter should have a target temperature and at least one step defined.
-> It my be nessisary to restart craftbeerpi after adding a new fermenter.
+> It may be necessary to restart craftbeerpi after adding a new fermenter.
 > Sometimes it lastes a long time till the fermenterstep starts running.
 > I don't know why this is happening.
-> Questions can be posed in the Craftbeerpi Usergroup
+> Questions concerning LCDDisplay plugin can be posed in the Craftbeerpi Usergroup
 > in Facebook or in the repository